roachfire/roachlab/htpc/README.md

 1. In the Portainer UI, go to the **Stacks** page and select **+ Add Stack**.
 2. Name the stack "htpc" and select the "Web Editor" build method.
 3. Copy the text in the docker-compose.yml contained in this repo and paste it into the web editor, then name your stack.
 4. Scroll down to your `transmission`.
 Find the `environment` section.
 This is where you'll set up your VPN.
 Enter your provider's name, your username, and your password.
-I use Mullvad, so the values there are configured for a Mullvad user.
-If you have another provider, refer to the excellent documentation [here](https://haugene.github.io/docker-transmission-openvpn/supported-providers/) to configure the container for your provider.
+Refer to the excellent documentation [here](https://haugene.github.io/docker-transmission-openvpn/supported-providers/) to configure the container for your VPN provider.
 5. Then, go down to the `LOCAL_NETWORK` line.
 Enter the CIDR of your local network so that the Transmission container's web-UI can be accessed on your local network.
 That's it!
 Our services are ready to be deployed.
 6. Select "Deploy the stack" and wait for everything to deploy.

 ## Configuring our applications

 ### Prowlarr
 The first thing I like to set up is my indexers.
 Go to the Prowlarr WebUI by entering "dockerhostIPaddress:9696" into your browser.
 Next we want to do is go to `Settings` -> `General` and create a username and password.
 Restart as prompted.
 Next, we want to the `Indexers` section at the top of the left pane.
 Click `Add Indexer` and add the indexers you want to use.
-I typically sort by `en-US` for language and `Public` for privacy.
-Currently, I use 1337x, AnimeClipse, AniRena, kickasstorrents.to, and The Pirate Bay.
+If you don't have any paid indexers, sort by `en-US` for language and `Public` for privacy.
 Now we need to configure the rest of our applications.

 ### Plex
 **A note on Plex and VLANS: make sure that you access your Plex server from a device on the same VLAN for initial setup, as Plex does not allow connections from other VLAN by default.
 For example: if your Plex is on 192.168.20.0/24, it will not accept connections from 192.168.30.0/24**.